 Solar Powered Transportation: A New Use of Photovoltaic Energy

 An innovative practice to effectively make use of the sunshine is with transportation powered by photovoltaic (PV) energy.
 Railroads, subways, buses, planes, cars and even roads can all be powered by solar, and solar transit is becoming a popular offering in the renewable energy sector.
 Recently, the solar powered-aircraft Solar Impulse 2 made its way around the world, soaring across the Pacific and making big splashes in iconic photographs.
 Meanwhile, solar buses are helping China reduce its carbon footprint while simultaneously maintaining efficient mass transit in densely populated cities like Beijing.
 Finally, solar cars are starting to play a role in racing competitions around the world, especially in Australia where the SolarSpirit model has gained major recognition.
 With these advances and more, there’s no question that solar power is the transforming transportation sector around the world.

-Solar Tech: A New Way to Use Solar Power
+Wearable Solar Tech: A Personal Way to Use Solar Power

 Powering consumer electronics has become a common solar power use in today’s world – solar-powered chargers like Anker’s Powerport can charge anything from a cell phone to a tablet or e-reader.
 There are even solar-powered flashlights that can be charged by being exposed to sunlight.
 For those curious about the top products in solar tech, check out this top 10 list of uses for solar devices:

 - Cell phones